-“The brief was to create a light feeling space which we achieved with a soft materials palette including square handmade tiles, Easy Craft wall paneling and that custom made vanity by Ingrain Designs,” explains Craig.
+“The brief was to create a light feeling space which we achieved with a soft materials palette including square handmade tiles from Tile Republic, Easy Craft wall paneling and that custom made vanity by Ingrain Designs,” explains Craig.

 As you can see from those before and after photos, they transformed a poky bathroom into a spacious, light-filled space.

 “The original bathroom had a shower over the bath and a goal for the client was to have a separate shower.
 We knocked out the wall to the laundry to tap into more floor space and created a European style laundry that can be accessed from the living room.
 This gave us much-needed space to create a generous walk-in shower and free-standing bath while still feeling spacious.”

 The team also used a few tricks to create the illusion of space.